JARVIS1069/Intrusion-Detection-System/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any queries, reach out to [your email] or visit my GitHub profile: [your GitHub profile link].
+For any queries, reach out to [arpeet1104@gmail.com] or visit my GitHub profile: [https://github.com/JARVIS1069].